bareun-nlp/bareunpy/README.md

 ## How to get bareun
 - Go to https://bareun.ai/.
-  - With registration, for the first time, you can get a free license for 3 months.
+  - With registration, for the first time, you can get a API-KEY to use it freely.
-  - If you are a student or a researcher, you can get also a free license for 1 year, which is able to renew after 1 year.
+  - With API-KEY, you can install the `bareun1` server.
+  - Or you can make a call to use this `bareunpy` library to any servers.
 - Or use docker image.
+See https://hub.docker.com/r/bareunai/bareun
 ```shell
 docker pull bareunai/bareun:latest
 ```